 Before long, Crippen’s voice intoned over the intercom, “We will drop in five… four… three… two…” In place of the final number in her countdown were several muffled thumps of the explosive bolts, and then the bottom fell out.
 The Branson became a large, missile-shaped rock rapidly falling tail-first through the upper atmosphere that left Marcy wondering just how far they were going to drop.

 “Ignition in five… four… three… two…”

 There was a sudden roar as the engines ignited and the nurse suddenly felt the seat she was in try to lurch past her.
 The pressure eased off almost immediately as the inertial dampers activated, but the sudden cessation gave her a sudden case of vertigo.
 Fortunately, even that only lasted a moment.

-Marcy glanced frantically out one window and suddenly wished she hadn't.
-The curve of the earth suddenly tilted crazily and she realized they were nosed up sharply toward space.
+Marcy glanced frantically out one window and suddenly wished she had not.
+The curve of the earth tilted crazily and she realized they were nosed up sharply toward space.
 The roar of the engines drowned out everything in the cabin and she looked nervously at the furman passengers seated in the row in front of her.
-Aside from a little jostling, they all continued to sleep.
+Aside from a little jostling, they were all unmoving in their slumber.

 The windows darkened quickly and the earth dropped farther below and behind them.
 Marcy swallowed with difficulty and closed her eyes.
 If this were to keep up for the next three hours, she felt like she might not make it.